jaantollander/masters-thesis/content/40_results.md

 \newpage

 ![
+*We can see many missing job IDs compared to intact ones for non-system users, many entries for system users, and an unbalanced load between MDTs.*
 The number of entries for each of the four MDTs during a sample of 113 Jobstats outputs taken every 2 minutes from 2022-03-04.
 Each subplot shows a different identifier format; line color indicates \textcolor{non-system-user}{non-system users} and \textcolor{system-user}{system users}; and each line shows a different MDT for a given user type.
 The first subplot shows the number of correct entries for login and utility nodes, and the second subplot shows them for compute nodes.